zrruziev/Machine_Learning_Practice/README.md

 # Deep_Learning_Practice
-**Learn and Practise Deep Learning with simple projects in a simple way!**
+**Learn and Practise Deep Learning by becoming one with the data!**

 * ## Practice
      Practising anything that I am interested in based on Deep Learning